vandu1979/TotalRecall/README.md

 ## Q + A
-1. How do we assign a value to a variable?
+1. How do we assign a value to a variable? let const var
-2. How do we change the value of a variable?
+2. How do we change the value of a variable? car = "strings";
 3. How do we assign an existing variable to a new variable?
 4. Remind me, what are declare, assign, and define?
+//declare - to define or specify a variable
 ### Research

 5. What is pseudocoding and why should you do it?
+ //pseudocoding is the action of explaining or defineing your process with in readable format. and better understanind of your code and how code function.
 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?

 ## Strings